cropboard/weather-server/README.md

 git clone https://github.com/cropboard/weather-server
 ```

-The change directory into it
+Then change directory into it

 ```shell
 cd weather-server